-In the System Configuration module, you are tasked to choose the Controller and Sensor that are about to be connected together, their Connectivity Interface and the option to add a Human Body Model as a Pointer.
+In the System Configuration module, you choose the Controller and Sensor that are about to be connected together and set up their Connectivity Interface.

 This is the second description of the pointer in Sense.
 The first one was In the "Physical" tab, where we created a Pointer and simulate its influence on the performance of a sensor, in terms of change of capacitance.
 However, when the netlist is extracted, the actual electrical model of the pointer is not printed, only its influence on the sensor.

 This electrical model can be added in this selection, to approximate reality even more.
-The Human Body Model (HBM) consists of the resistance of the human body and its self capacitance and is connected to infinite earth.
+The Human Body Model (HBM) consists of the resistance of the human body and its self capacitance and is connected to earth ground.

-Common values are 100 pF for the self capacitance and 1500 Ohm for the resistance
+Common values are 1500 Ohm for the resistance and 100 pF for the self capacitance:

 If you do not choose to add a Human Body Model for the pointer, then the pointer will be added in the equivalent circuit as an electrically floating conductor.